wonmor/wonmor/README.md

-# Look to the Stars, Just Like What Our Ancestors Did 🌟
+# Look to the Stars, Just Like What Our Ancestors Did.

 ### [*Currently in a near-rectilinear halo orbit.*](https://github.com/wonmor)